beast-dev/doc/tutorials/workshop_rates_and_dates/workshop_rates_and_dates.md

 ## Visualizing the sampled posterior trees

+After checking the posterior samples for the continuous parameters in Tracer, we now move on to checking the posterior tree samples for convergence and proper mixing in TreeTracer.
+For convenience, we can rename the `YFV.trees` files from the `strict` and `relaxed` directories in the `.zip` file to `YFV_strict.trees` and `YFV_relaxed.trees` respectively.
+We first load the `YFV_strict.trees` file and set a 10% burn-in, by removing the first 200 sampled trees in the panel on the left-hand side:

 {% include image.html prefix=root_url file="treetracer-image1.png" %}

+We now need to compute the phylogenetic distances between our posterior trees, followed by the MDS projection by subsequently clicking `Compute RF distances` and `Compute MDS`.
+When these have been computed, the left-hand panel will automatically collapse (but you can make it visible again by clicking the button to the left of the TreeTracer icon) and we move over to the `Within-run Analysis` panel to inspect the MDS projection:

 {% include image.html prefix=root_url file="treetracer-image2.png" %}

+By inspecting the different 2D plots of the MDS projection performed, we notice that each pair of dimensions (MDS1 x MDS2, MDS1 x MDS3, MDS2 x MDS3) shows bimodality in posterior tree space:

 {% include image.html prefix=root_url file="treetracer-image3.png" %}

+As long as our Markov chain switches between both modes sufficiently often, this is not problematic.
+We can confirm this is the case for this analysis, by looking at the colors of the points (corresponding to the tree sample numbers; see the legend on the right-hand side) in both modes.
+While such a visual assessment is informative, a more objective decision can be made by computing a `Tree ESS` value.
+This can be done in the `Diagnostics` panel, where you can click `Compute Tree-ESS` to compute the Fréchet correlation ESS which ideally sits above 500 (Magee et al., 2024).
+We here obtain a Tree ESS value far above this threshold, confirming that we have run our BEAST X analysis to completion.

 {% include image.html prefix=root_url file="treetracer-image4.png" %}

 {% include image.html prefix=root_url file="treetracer-image5.png" %}